 (Incidentally, the quetzal bird itself plays its own special role in Aztec culture through, for example, an association with Quetzalcoatl, an important deity.)

-Even today, the headdress still retains much of its original colour, and you can imagine the stunning physical impression it would have made when worn, even without the spiritual implications.
+Even today, the headdress still retains much of its original colour, and you can imagine the stunning physical impression it would have made when worn, even without any spiritual implications.

 Acquisition history

-As you might suspect, much happened between some Aztec artisans putting together the headdress in the early 16th century and it appearing in an ethnographic museum in 21st century Vienna.
+As you might suspect, much presumably happened between Aztec artisans putting together the headdress in early 16th-century Mexico and it appearing in an ethnographic museum in 21st century Vienna.

 The Penacho somehow came into the possession of Archduke Ferdinand II of Tirol (1529-1595), a Habsburg scion who ruled, for example, territories in what is now the west of Austria.

-Much of Ferdinand’s stockpile of art and artefacts found its way to Habsburg Vienna in time.
-His remarkable collection of miniature portraits, for example, covers the walls of the permanent coin exhibition at the Kunsthistorisches Museum (KHM).
+Ferdinand was a major collector, and much of his diverse stockpile of art and artefacts found its way to Vienna in time.
+His remarkable set of miniature portraits, for example, covers the walls of the permanent coin exhibition at the Kunsthistorisches Museum (KHM).

 Given that status, you might wonder why Mexico doesn’t want the Penacho back.